-1. Filing Requirements
+Filing Requirements

-➤ Before a candidate can open a campaign bank account, receive contributions, or expend funds, the candidate must file a DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates with the SOE.
-(See Section 106.021, Florida Statutes.)
+Before a candidate can open a campaign bank account, receive contributions, or expend funds, the candidate must file a DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates with the SOE.
+FS 106.02

-2. Bank Account Requirements and Restrictions
+Bank Account Requirements and Restrictions

-- Any bank, savings and loan association, or credit union authorized to transact business in this state may be designated as a campaign depository. - ➤ The bank, savings and loan association, or credit union the candidate selects as a campaign depository must be reported on the DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates. - ➤ The campaign account shall be separate from any personal or other account and shall be used only for the purpose of depositing contributions and making expenditures for the candidate or political committee. - As stated in Section 106.021, F.S., candidates must designate one primary campaign depository for the purpose of depositing all contributions received and disbursing all expenditures made by the candidate. - In addition, candidates may also designate one (1) secondary depository for the sole purpose of depositing contributions and forwarding the deposits to the primary depository.
+- Any bank, savings and loan association, or credit union authorized to transact business in this state may be designated as a campaign depository.
+FS 106.021 - The bank, savings and loan association, or credit union the candidate selects as a campaign depository must be reported on the DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates. - The campaign account shall be separate from any personal or other account and shall be used only for the purpose of depositing contributions and making expenditures for the candidate or political committee.

+- Candidates must designate one primary campaign depository for the purpose of depositing all contributions received and disbursing all expenditures made by the candidate. - In addition, candidates may also designate one (1) secondary depository for the sole purpose of depositing contributions and forwarding the deposits to the primary depository.

-No expenditures may be made from a secondary depository.
+Note: Note: No expenditures may be made from a secondary depository.

-3. Campaign Account Checks
+Campaign Account Checks

-- ➤ Campaign checks must contain all of the following information (Section 106.11(1)(b).F.S.): - The Name of Candidate or political committee. - Account number and name of bank. - The exact amount of the expenditure.
+- Campaign checks must contain all of the following information 106.11(1)(b).F.S.):

+- The Name of Campaign Account of the Candidate.

+- Account number and name of bank.

+- The exact amount of the expenditure.

 - The signature of the campaign treasurer or deputy treasurer.

 - The exact purpose of the expenditure.

 - The name of the payee.

 When issuing a check from the campaign account, the campaign treasurer or deputy treasurer shall be responsible for the completeness and accuracy of the information on the check and for insuring that such expenditure is an authorized expenditure.
-(See Section 106.11(3), F.S.)
+106.11(3), F.S.